Pakistan–United States relations: From 2017 to 2020: Gradual alienation

-After U.S. withdraws Afghanistan
+After U.S. withdrawal from Afghanistan

-US ‘clearly distanced’ itself from Pakistan after the United States troops withdraws Afghanistan in 2021, Imran Khan describing it as Afghans breaking "the shackles of slavery".
-Pakistan declined an invitation to the US's ‘Summit for Democracy’ under the Biden administration.
+U.S. "clearly distanced" itself from Pakistan after the United States troops withdraws Afghanistan in 2021, Imran Khan describing it as Afghans breaking "the shackles of slavery".
+Pakistan declined an invitation to America's 'Summit for Democracy' under the Biden administration.

-During the 2022 Pakistani constitutional crisis, Imran Khan blamed the US officials Donald Lu and named the United States as the country in question over a 'threatening letter', warns American 'regime change' for his downfall.
+During the 2022 Pakistani constitutional crisis, Imran Khan blamed the US officials Donald Lu and named the United States as the country in question over a "threatening letter", warns American "regime change" led to his downfall.
+During the start of the war Imran Khan paid a visit to Russia and responded to a rally, he said "Are we your slaves?
+What do you think of us?
+That we are your slaves and that we will do whatever you ask of us?
+We are friends of Russia, and we are also friends of the United States.
+We are friends of China and Europe.
+We are not part of any alliance."

-In a statement released at the end of the “Fourth Annual US-India 2+2 Ministerial Dialogue”, the United States and India call on Pakistan to take “irreversible action” to ensure that its soil is not used for terrorist attacks against any other country.
+In a statement released at the end of the 'Fourth Annual US-India 2+2 Ministerial Dialogue', the United States and India call on Pakistan to take "irreversible action" to ensure that its soil is not used for terrorist attacks against any other country.

-In October 2022, U.S. President Joe Biden called Pakistan “one of the most dangerous nations in the world” during an address in California while speaking about the changing global geopolitical situation.
-Pakistani Prime Minister Shehbaz Sharif and Foreign Minister Bilawal Bhutto Zardari rejected the statement as baseless, and the country’s acting foreign secretary summoned the U.S. ambassador for an explanation of Biden’s remarks.
+In October 2022, U.S. President Joe Biden called Pakistan "one of the most dangerous nations in the world" during an address in California while speaking about the changing global geopolitical situation.
+Pakistani Prime Minister Shehbaz Sharif and Foreign Minister Bilawal Bhutto Zardari rejected the statement as baseless, and the country's acting foreign secretary summoned the U.S. ambassador for an explanation of Biden's remarks.

-Since Pakistani government decided to import Russian oil in 2023, United states had demonstrated positive relations with Pakistan by allowing them to purchase oil from Russia at a discounted price, despite not signing a Washington-backed price cap on Russian petroleum products.
+Since the Pakistani government decided to import Russian oil in 2023, Dawn claimed the United States had demonstrated positive relations with Pakistan by allowing them to purchase oil from Russia at a discounted price, despite not signing a Washington-backed price cap on Russian petroleum products.

+In April 2023, a secret memo written by Pakistani Minister of State for Foreign Affairs Hina Rabbani Khar was leaked to the press where she called for prioritizing ties with China over appeasing the U.S. within the context of the U.S.-China geopolitical rivalry.

+In response to the crackdown on former Prime Minister Imran Khan, Pakistani-American advocacy groups were mobilizing members of the US Congress to issue statements against human rights abuses in Pakistan, further estranging the bilateral relationship.

+In August 2023, according to a leaked diplomatic cable at the March 7, 2022 meeting from Pakistan received by The Intercept, US State department encouraged removal of Imran Khan owing to his neutral stance on the Russian invasion of Ukraine.
+CNN reports that most Pakistanis believe the US involved in a plot against Imran Khan.